tarantool/doc/doc/getting_started/installation.rst

 Installing Tarantool
 ====================

-This section explains how to download and set up Tarantool Enterprise Edition and run a sample application provided with it.
+This section explains how to download and set up :ref:`Tarantool Enterprise Edition <tarantool_enterprise>` and run a sample application provided with it.
 To learn how to download and install Tarantool Community Edition, see the `Download <https://www.tarantool.io/en/download/>`_ page.